 In the case that you do not have a physical office or shop, a business address is not required.

-However, if you are a foreigner who does not reside in Malaysia, you need at least 1 resident director to register a Sdn Bhd.
+However, if you are a foreigner who does not reside in Malaysia, you need at least 1 resident director to incorporate a Sdn Bhd.
 It is advisable to have a business partner based in Malaysia.

-The minimum paid-up capital to register a Sdn Bhd is RM1.
+The minimum paid-up capital to incorporate a Sdn Bhd is RM1.
 This paid-up capital declared during company registration can be changed later.
 Hence, it is advisable to cap the paid-up capital at RM10,000 and increase it when you have the fund after the company is incorporated.
 It is illegal to declare a paid-up capital amount that you do not have yet.